 Future plans: Starting a full-time position as a process engineer at Shell Chemicals in Geismar, Louisiana

-Why did you choose Manhattan College?
+Why did you choose Manhattan University?

-My mom, Susan Rice ’84, graduated from Manhattan College, so I was initially against coming to Manhattan for that reason; I wanted to be different!
+My mom, Susan Rice ’84, graduated from Manhattan University, so I was initially against coming to Manhattan for that reason; I wanted to be different!
 But between my junior and senior years of high school, I attended the Women & Minority Summer Engineering program, led by Dr. Walter Saukin.
 Little did I know how much those six days would impact my life.
 I loved what I saw and decided I would shift my search to include colleges with engineering programs, specifically those with an option for chemical engineering.
-I’m so grateful I chose Manhattan College, as I have treasured my last four years.
+I’m so grateful I chose Manhattan University, as I have treasured my last four years.

-Describe your Manhattan College experience:
+Describe your Manhattan University experience:

-One of my favorite opportunities that I’ve had during my time at Manhattan was attending the Society of Women Engineers (SWE) National Conference twice, the first to Minneapolis, MN, and this year to Anaheim, CA. SWE's chapter at Manhattan College has been such a great outlet for me since my freshman year, and I’m honored to be serving as the current Vice President of SWE.
+One of my favorite opportunities that I’ve had during my time at Manhattan was attending the Society of Women Engineers (SWE) National Conference twice, the first to Minneapolis, MN, and this year to Anaheim, CA. SWE's chapter at Manhattan University has been such a great outlet for me since my freshman year, and I’m honored to be serving as the current Vice President of SWE.

 Another fond memory for me was being chosen as the student speaker at the 2019 De La Salle Medal Dinner, which was attended by more than 800 people --including my most supportive Jasper, my mom!